Reducing the Resources Required by ADAPT-VQE Using Coupled Exchange Operators and Improved Subroutines: Results

 In the previous section we saw that each QE exchanges exactly two Slater determinants.
 In this section, we will define operators which are capable of doing all valid exchanges simultaneously.
 By `valid exchanges' we mean those that preserve particle number and $S_z$.
 In the example of the previous subsection, this would mean exchanging $\ket{0101}\leftrightarrow\ket{1010}$ \textit{and} $\ket{1001}\leftrightarrow\ket{0110}$.

 As before, we consider a set of four spin-orbitals which is equally divided between $\alpha$- and $\beta$-type.
+We do not enforce restrictions on the spin-orbitals; they may or not be occupied in the reference state.
 We label them $\alpha_1$, $\beta_1$, $\alpha_2$, $\beta_2$ and define the following family of parameterized operators, consisting of linear combinations of the two unique QEs acting on these spin-orbitals:

 We note once again that the choice of whether to use, e.g., $T_{\alpha_1\beta_1\rightarrow\alpha_2\beta_2}^{(QE)}$ or $ T_{\alpha_2\beta_2\rightarrow\alpha_1\beta_1}^{(QE)}$ is irrelevant.
 A different choice might at most lead to a minus sign, which is absorbed by the variational parameters.
 Up to this irrelevant degree of freedom, the operator is unique.
 Thus, the unordered set of spin-orbital indices is enough to identify it unambiguously.